 Anchor links can help you to push the user towards completing this next step.
 As a site owner, you can place various Call to Action blocks on your page that link to the desired action.

 For example, let's imagine we have a contact form to collect e-mails.
 On your page, you can insert several Call to Action blocks that push the user to complete the form.
-As they click on the links, the anchor link will instantly take them to the contact form located at the bottom of the page.
+To ensure the quality of the collected data, using Free Email Checker in your process can validate the email addresses in real-time.
+As users click on the links, the anchor link will instantly take them to the contact form located at the bottom of the page.

 The same principles can be applied to the pricing tables or order forms.